jjallaire/draftpod/src/components/guide/articles/multi-player.md

 3. Creating a card pool from a smaller inventory of cards (e.g. a single booster box).
 This results in less variety but still enough so to preserve the fun and challenge of booster draft.

-You can use any set of Magic cards with draftpod so long as they are from the same set and you have at least 384 of them (8 players x 3 boosters x 15 cards/booster).
+You can use any set of Magic cards with Draftpod so long as they are from the same set and you have at least 384 of them (8 players x 3 boosters x 15 cards/booster).

-See the article on [Draft Cardpools](/guide#cardpools/) for more details on how to create a cardpool and register it for play on draftpod.
+See the article on [Draft Cardpools](/guide#cardpools/) for more details on how to create a cardpool and register it for play on Draftpod.

 ### Pick Timer

 In a multi-player draft it's sometimes desirable to apply a time limit for each pick to ensure that players aren't waiting an inordinate amount of time for packs.
-You can enable a pick timer in draftpod when creating a new draft:
+You can enable a pick timer in Draftpod when creating a new draft:

 <p>
 <img src="/images/guide/pick-timer.png" width="100%" />
 </p>

 The time limit will be 1 minute, 15 seconds for the first pick in each pack, and then 5 seconds less for each pick thereafter.
-If the pick timer expires then the draftpod bot logic will be used to automatically make a pick.
+If the pick timer expires then the Draftpod bot logic will be used to automatically make a pick.

 ### Players at the Table